bloomreach-forge/templating-support/src/site/markdown/thymeleaf-hst-integration.md

 ### Message Replacing like *<@hst.messagesReplace />* tag

-This is implemeted as Thymeleaf expression:
+This is implemented as Thymeleaf expression:

 ```java